rgrannell1/kea/README.md

 ```

-Of course, this is a less likely use of combinators than defining
+The 'Lift' family of combinators define basic control structures on functions.
-your own control structures for functions.
-Arrow particularily emphasises
+Arrow particularily emphasises arithmetic on functions, with several
-arithmetic on functions, with several functions with short names added for that purpose.
+functions with short names added for that purpose.

 A combinator that will be particularily useful to data scientists is ```xJuxtapose```.
 ```xJuxtapose``` encapsulates the pattern of taking a data-set and obtaining several summary